 Many novels, from the paranormal romance of Laurell K. Hamilton to James Patterson’s thrillers, are primarily entertainment-oriented.
-You won’t necessarily find parallels for current events.
+You won’t necessarily find dense historical detail.

 However, there’s an interesting trend that emerges examining number ones from the 1950’s until now.
 There is a sustained trend of relevance.

-Likewise, many modern novels in multiple genres explore relevant, contemporary themes.
-The shift towards digital technology in recent decades, for example, the advent of things like the internet and mobile phones, can be traced through the kinds of books that have appeared on bestseller lists.
+Likewise, many modern novels explore relevant, contemporary themes.
+The shift towards digital technology in recent decades, for example.

 The arrival of the digital era as well as global fundamentalist violence are two developments in cultural history reflected in books of recent years.